Napa Cabbage Kimchi (Korean Baechu-Kimchi)

 Step 3: Salt the cabbage

-First, dunk your cabbage sections into the water to get them wet, then liberally salt between each leaf, place the pieces in a large container, and then set aside.
+First, dunk your cabbage sections into the water to wet them.
+Then, liberally salt between each leaf, place the pieces in a large container and set aside.

 Wetting it first allows the salt to adhere better to the cabbage.